 There’s a great case study in how Twitter helped sell a product: music.
 Before joining Twitter, singer James Blunt had a serious image problem and was widely dismissed in print and online media.
 He started Tweeting and did the one thing that pop stars aren’t supposed to do: engaged with his detractors and said what he really thought.
 His self-deprecating comebacks, dry wit and responses to Twitter ‘trolls’ single-handedly changed his public perception.
 Today he has over one million followers and his 2013 album ‘Moon Landing’ charted in the top ten around the world.

 If you’re a business owner rather than a pop star, you might wonder what this has to do with you: the answer is all about personality.
 If other social media is about sharing new products or press releases, Twitter can be the place where you truly engage with your customer base.
 To do this, you need a responsible staff member who can take control of that voice and talk about what you’re up to, respond when customers get in touch and do this with wit and charm.

-A company who does this particularly well is John Lewis.
+A company that does this particularly well is John Lewis.
 A quick look at their Twitter replies shows ongoing engagement, consistency of tone of voice, as well as helpful responses and suggestions.
-It’s a great example of a company who might be perceived as ‘establishment’ or ‘stuffy’ who have embraced Twitter as their official platform for reaching out to their customers.
-They’re a big corporation of course, we might not be, but this principle holds true in every dealing with clients, whether they be old media or new, and Twitter is the current best platform out there for building positive brand perception.
+It’s a great example of a company that might be perceived as ‘establishment’ or ‘stuffy’ and who have embraced Twitter as its official platform for reaching out to its customers.
+They’re a big corporation, of course, we might not be, but this principle holds true in every dealing with clients, whether they be old media or new, and Twitter is the current best platform out there for building positive brand perception.